akamming/esp_domoticz_opentherm_handler/README.md

 - In the settings of this ESP firmware: Set the MQTT switch to on, and the MQTT temperature Topic to "domoticz/out/<idx of your temperature device>"

 ### Boiler settings:
-- MinBoilerTemp & MaxBOilerTemp: The thermostat will limit the setpoint for the boiler between these 2 values
+- MinBoilerTemp & MaxBoilerTemp: The thermostat will limit the setpoint for the boiler between these 2 values
 - MiminumTemp difference: Heating will only be switched on if the boiler setpoint if this amount above the reference room temperature
 - Frostprotection setpoint: If thermostat switched off, heating will still be on if reference termperature below this point
 - PID parameters: Leave to 30 (KP), 0.03 (KI) and 2.5(KD), unless you know what you are doing.
 The software contains a regular PID controller (https://en.wikipedia.org/wiki/Proportional%E2%80%93integral%E2%80%93derivative_controller) So with KP, KI and KD you can tweak the mechanism to your needs